How To Have a Great Marriage: 14 Things That Will Definitely Help You

 It is highly unlikely that those two simple words will help a discussion end on a good note.

 Speak from facts.
-Speak from how you feel toward the situation.
+Speak about how you feel toward the situation.

 Will this be a surefire way to make every argument end in a positive light?
 Not likely.